One office, three key specialties: DC's Wiley wears a triple crown of government, insurance and TMT expertise.

 Main areas of work

-George Mason University School of Law, The George Washington University Law School, Georgetown University Law Center, Harvard Law School, Howard University School of Law, University of Pennsylvania School of Law, University of Virginia School of Law, Vanderbilt Law School, Washington and Lee University School of Law
+Antonin Scalia Law School — George Mason University, The George Washington University Law School, Georgetown University Law Center, Harvard Law School, Howard University School of Law, University of Michigan Law School, University of Pennsylvania Law School, University of Virginia School of Law, Vanderbilt University Law School, Washington and Lee University School of Law.

 Summer associate profile: